Most NES development setups assume you are on windows, so heres a handy guide on working with macOS.

 brew cask install virtualbox

-Phew! we now have the basic tools any OSX developer would want on their machine, time for the NES specific stuff!
+Phew! we now have the basic tools any macOS developer would want on their machine, time for the NES specific stuff!

 Download a copy of IE8-XP virtual image from Modern IE. This is a free, legal, 30-day trial of windows XP 32-bit, which is the most compatable for the ROM burner we are going to use.